 Barberville Falls is located just outside of Poestenkill, New York in Rensselaer County.
 It can be found at the following coordinates: 42.684903, -73.539747.

-From here, walk up Plank Road and turn left onto Blue Factory Road.
-Just after the bridge, you’ll see the well-marked trailhead on your left.
+From here, look for the well-marked trailhead on your left.
 It’s a steep 0.1-mile hike to the base of the waterfall.